 Dental anxiety is very common in adults and children.
-Many patients that suffer from dental anxiety feel uncomfortable in a dental or medical setting.
+Many patients who suffer from dental anxiety feel uncomfortable in a dental or medical setting.
 Some of the feelings a patient is experiencing can be caused by a medical condition such as PTSD or OCD, while others have had a negative experience in a dental setting.
 Learn what causes dental anxiety and what to do if you are experiencing it surrounding your next checkup.
 The team at Gentle Dentistry is more than willing to help create an environment you feel comfortable in for your next visit!

 What is Dental Anxiety?